-Charging with a charging box is quicker and safer than with an earthed power socket.
-We advise against charging with an earthed 16 A socket, because charging takes a long time and standard power sockets are not designed for continuous operation (this creates a fire hazard).
+Charging with a charging box is quicker and safer than charging with an earthed power socket.
+We advise against charging with an earthed 16 A socket, because charging takes a long time and standard power sockets are not designed for continuous operation - this creates a fire hazard.

 - Which charging box is right for my car?

-Depending on the charging capacity of your electric vehicle, you can select one of three different output levels:
+Depending on the charging capacity of your electric vehicle, you can select one of the following output levels:

 • 3.7 kW, single phase – suitable for plug-in hybrids